 When Should The Committed Capital Be Paid in Turkey?

 · In joint stock companies,1/4 of the cash capital must be paid during the establishment (starting capital) and the remaining amount must be paid in 24 months.
 In LLC Company Formation, there is no need to make the capital payment at the beginning.
 However, there is a commitment to make the payment in 2 years.

 · In the case of capital increases, 1/4 of the portion of the cash increase is payable prior to registration.

 What Is The Minimum Capital Amount?

-- Capital is 50,000 TL for joint stock companies and 10,000 TL for limited liability companies.
+- Minimum requüred capital is 50,000 TL for joint stock companies and 10,000 TL for limited liability companies.

 - The value of the capital may be determined differently under special laws.

-- 100.000 TL capital in joint stock companies in order to obtain foreign work permit
+- 100.000 TL paid capital is required in order to obtain work permit for foreigners.

 - 30.000.000 TL to establish a bank

 - 30.000.000 TL to establish a GMYO company